When you try to open a file attachment in Outlook, you get an error:

 Can’t create file: filename.
 Right-click the folder you want to create the file in, and then click Properties on the shortcut menu to check your permissions for the folder.

-3. When regedit has found the entry, it will tell you where your Outlook temporary files are stored.
-It will look similar to:
+- When regedit has found the entry, it will tell you where your Outlook temporary files are stored.
+It will look similar to on of the following: